kaliypsocraft/something-awesome/REPORT.md

 Locates the addresses of system, a command string like /bin/sh, and exit.
 Constructs an input that sets the return address to system, with /bin/sh as the argument.
 This approach allows attackers to bypass the need for shellcode by leveraging already-present code in the binary.

+Note there are differences between 32-bit and 64-bit architectures.
 ### Format String Vulnerabilities
 A format string vulnerability occurs when user input is improperly passed as the format argument to variadic functions (can take a variable number of parameters) like `printf` or `scanf`.
 For example,